 Managers, Engineers, Supervisors and Operational Staff

 At the end of the workshop, participants will be able to:

-- Understand the fundamentals of standardisation and its importance in the foundation of a Lean system
+- Understand the fundamentals of standardization and its importance in the foundation of a Lean system

-- Implement standardisation techniques to improve training, waste elimination, sustainability of improvements and predictability of results
+- Implement standardization techniques to improve training, waste elimination, sustainability of improvements and predictability of results

-- Difference between Work Standardisation and Standardised Work
+- Difference between Work standardization and standardized Work

-- Standardised Work and the Culture of Continuous Improvement
+- standardized Work and the Culture of Continuous Improvement

 - Takt time

 - Work sequence

 - The 3 Documents for establishing standardized Work